Vidarhf/Mindbot-Mindfulness-Assistant-in-VR/README.md

 ## Intro
-This repository includes some of the assets used in my master thesis: _Interactive Machine Teaching of Conversational Agents in VR, and Mindbot: a Mindfulness
+This repository includes some of the assets used in my master thesis in 2021: _Interactive Machine Teaching of Conversational Agents in VR, and Mindbot: a Mindfulness
 Assistant in VR_